top of page

 In 1946, an advertisement appeared in the January and July editions of Ars Camera($) - a Japanese magazine for photography enthusiasts.
 This sought to purchase or swap used cameras, stating "buy at a high price, high grade camera" (高價買入 囯産舶耒,高級 カメラ) and "exchange welcome" (交換歡迎) (see Figures 1 & 2).
 The advertiser's name was “Camera Taiyodo” (カメラ太陽堂), although elsewhere on the Internet the word "Camera" (カメラ) tends to be omitted.
 Their address was the Kanda-Jimbocho crossing in Chiyodo Tokyo.

 Some writers have attempted to translate Taiyodo (太陽堂) but it isn't necessary: it's a name and the same in any other language.
-The characters 太陽堂 are common to both Chinese and Japanese, and when translated from Chinese to English we get sun (太陽 taiyo) and hall (堂 dou) - two separate words (or perhaps hyphenated), but this is irrelevant because Taiyodo was a Japanese enterprise!
-The alternative "Taiyo-Do" is suggested at Came-Raw-iki (see what I did there!), probably inspired by Sugiyama, and inaccurate.
-Figure 3 illustrates the consistent one-word "Taiyodo" labelling on a sample box, camera, and instruction manual cover, while Figure 4 shows a circa 1953 advert in which "Taiyodo" (no hyphen) is written in English characters.
+The characters 太陽堂 are common to both Chinese and Japanese, and when translated from Chinese to English we get sun (太陽 taiyo) and hall (堂 dou) - two separate words - but this is irrelevant because Taiyodo wasn't a Chinese enterprise!
+The alternative name "Taiyo-Do" is given legitimacy at Came-Raw-iki (see what I did there?), and probably copied from the flawed Sugiyama.
+However, Figure 3 illustrates the consistent one-word "Taiyodo" labelling on a sample box, camera, and instruction manual cover, while Figure 4 shows a circa 1953 advert in which "(Camera) Taiyodo" is written in English characters.
 "Taiyo-Do" (and Taiyo-Dou) is utter doo-doo (perhaps only English speakers will understand this comment?).

 Various Japanese Bloggers claim the Chiyodo store dates back to 1920.
 The only document I can find that supports this date is a page in the book - "Tokyo: VIP's Confidential Guide" - written by American Actor Donald Briggs'($) and published in 1970.
 Here is a copy of the entry.
 This also names two further satellite Taiyodo stores at the Akasaka Tokyu Hotel and facing Shijuku Station in Tokyo.
 So far as I can establish, Briggs had no personal insights, and simply visited Tokyo in the 1970s when his career was in decline.
 I don't doubt there may have been a camera shop at the Kanda-Jimbocho Crossing since the twenties, however, "evidence" that Camera Taiyodo was established in the late 1940s can be found in two rather more recent and credible sources.